vmware-archive/postfacto/README.md

 * gulp
 * chromedriver

 You can also use the Postfacto [docker image](https://hub.docker.com/r/postfacto/postfacto/) for development if you'd prefer.
+If you're not using Docker you'll need to install all the dependencies on your local machine and then run `bundle install` in `web` and `e2e` to install Ruby dependencies and then run `npm install` in `web` to install Javascript ones.

 ### Running locally